hemantdindi/ambari-blueprints-HDP-HDF/README.md

 	tail -f cloud-init-output.log

-You should see a the below output when you execute the last statement -
+You should see a the below output when all the commands are executed -

       {
       "href" : "http://hemant.hadoophdp.com:8080/api/v1/clusters/hdp25sn/requests/1",